Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Philadelphia, Pennsylvania Ranked
+Top Grease Trap Cleaning Companies in Philadelphia, Pennsylvania Ranked

 For any restaurant, food truck, or commercial kitchen in Philadelphia, managing fats, oils, and grease (FOG) is a critical operational and legal requirement.
 The Philadelphia Water Department (PWD) enforces strict regulations to prevent FOG from entering the city's sewer system, where it can cause costly blockages, backups, and environmental damage.
 Compliance isn't optional; it's mandated through specific codes that require proper grease interceptor installation and a consistent maintenance schedule.
 Neglecting this responsibility can lead to severe fines, service interruptions, and damage to your business's reputation.
 A proactive grease management plan, centered on professional cleaning and pumping, is the most effective way to ensure smooth operations and avoid regulatory penalties.